bruce-hill/tomo/api/text.md

 Get the graphical cluster at a given index.
 This is similar to `str[i]` with ASCII text, but has more correct behavior for unicode text.

+Negative indices are counted from the back of the text, so `-1` means the last cluster, `-2` means the second-to-last, and so on.

 Argument | Type | Description | Default
 ---------|------|-------------|---------
 text | `Text` | The text from which to get a cluster.  | index | `Int` | The index of the graphical cluster (1-indexed).  |

 **Return:** A `Text` with the single graphical cluster at the given index.
-Note: negative indices are counted from the back of the text, so `-1` means the last cluster, `-2` means the second-to-last, and so on.

 **Example:**